By Charlie Campbell

 Rosen left UCLA’s game against Washington with an undisclosed injury and missed the contest against Utah with a concussion.
 After returning to the field, Rosen played well, including throwing for over 400 yards against USC.
 He was pulled early in the regular-season finale against California and missed UCLA’s bowl game.
 In 2017, Rosen completed 63 percent of his passes for 3,717 yards with 26 touchdowns and 10 interceptions.

 Of the top quarterback prospects for the 2018 NFL Draft, Rosen has the best mechanics and is the most natural pocket passer.
 He throws a tremendous ball and can really spin it.
-Rosen's tight spiral helps him to get his passes through tight windows and beat good coverage.
-There is no throw that Rosen can't make for the NFL, and instantly next fall, he will be among the stronger arms of the starting quarterbacks in the league.
-The ball just explodes out of his hand, and you don't see his passes wobble when he goes downfield.
+Rosen’s tight spiral helps him to get his passes through tight windows and beat good coverage.
+There is no throw that Rosen can’t make for the NFL, and instantly next fall, he will be among the stronger arms of the starting quarterbacks in the league.
+The ball just explodes out of his hand, and you never saw his passes wobble when he went downfield.

 For a college quarterback going to the NFL, Rosen has impressive footwork, and that leads to him throwing the ball accurately with good placement.
 Rosen’s accuracy, timing, precision and arm strength make him deadly to move the ball down the field in a blur.
 He is good at running the 2-minute drill and is fully capable of carving up prevent zone defenses.

 Rosen has good vision to work off his first read and find open targets, plus possesses the pocket presence to throw in the face of the rush.
 With his arm, feet, vision and stature, Rosen is prototypical pocket-passing quarterback prospect for the NFL.